yuky2020/Face-recognition-with-NOIR-camera-on-RaspberryPi/README.md

 - Any Kind of server with Docker(could also be another RaspberryPi or a remote server)  (for the not standalone version)

-- The Dockerfile in this repo, modded version of the one founded here [Dockerile](https://github.com/ageitgey/face_recognition/blob/master/docker-compose.yml)

-  install automaticaly all the dipendences(face_recognition,openCv,numpy,dlib_),copy this repo and execute the server
+- The Dockerfile in this repo, modded version of the one founded here [Dockerile](https://github.com/ageitgey/face_recognition/blob/master/docker-compose.yml)install automaticaly all the dipendences(face_recognition,openCv,numpy,dlib_),copy this repo and execute the server

 - Any other camera device as a phone cam or a web cam for enrollment (if you don't want to enroll  on the camera directly ).For enroll just put the photo in the folder Known_Person the server on startup will encode all the known faces